-- 4.9.3 It should be noted that Policy 3 does not provide any guidance on how 'significant enhancements' will be measured and assessed, simply referring to "best practice assessment methods". - 4.9.4 The letter from the Chief Planner issued on 08 February 2023 refers to the application of new policy where specific supporting guidance / parameters for assessment are not yet available to aid assessments.
+4.9.3 The letter from the Chief Planner issued on 8 February 2023 refers to the application of new policy where specific supporting guidance / parameters for assessment are not yet available to aid assessments.
 The letter states:

 "recognising that currently there is not a single accepted methodology for calculating and / or measuring biodiversity 'enhancement' - we have commissioned research to explore options for development a biodiversity metric or other tool, specifically for use in Scotland.
 There will be some proposals which will not give rise for opportunities to contribute to the enhancement of biodiversity, and it will be for the decision maker to take into account the policies in NPF4 as a whole, together with material considerations in each case". (underlining added)